Haratin

-The Haratin are both culturally and ethnically distinct from modern sub-Saharan Africans and speak Maghrebi Arabic dialects as well as various Berber languages.
-They have traditionally been characterised as the descendants of former Sub-Saharan slaves.
+The Haratin speak Maghrebi Arabic dialects and Berber languages.
+They are believed to largely descend from native ancient black populations that inhabited the Sahara.

 They form the single largest defined ethnolinguistic group in Mauritania where they account for 40% of the population (~1.5 million).
 In parts of Arab-Berber Maghreb, they are sometimes referred to as a "socially distinct class of workers".

 The Haratin have been, and still commonly are socially isolated in some Maghrebi countries, living in segregated, Haratin-only ghettos.
 They are commonly perceived as an endogamous group of former slaves or descendants of slaves.
-They favourably adopted Islam under the Arabs and Berbers and were forcibly recruited into the Moroccan army by Ismail Ibn Sharif (Sultan of Morocco from 1672–1727) to consolidate power.
+They converted to Islam under the Arabs and Berbers and were forcibly recruited into the Moroccan army by Ismail Ibn Sharif (Sultan of Morocco from 1672–1727) to consolidate power.

 Traditionally, many Haratin have held occupations in agriculture – as serfs, herdsmen, and indentured workers.

 Etymology

 The origin and meaning of the name Haratin (singular Hartani) is controversial.
 Some claim that it comes from the Berber word ahardan (pl. ihardin) referring to skin color, more specifically "dark color".
 This word is absent from the Arabic language and has been used by the Sanhaja tribe and Zenata tribe before the arrival of the Beni Ḥassān.
-Others claim it comes from the Arabic phrase al-Hurr al-Thani or second class (second group of free people).
+Others claim it comes from the Arabic phrase al-Hurr al-Thani literally "the second free man" but having the meaning of "second class free person".
 Neither of these claims have much proof.
+Alternatively, it has been suggested the name may come from the Arabic verb haratha meaning "to cultivate" which may have seemed plausible since the Haratin were known to be cultivators in the south of Morocco.

 History

 The Haratin form an ethnic group distinct from Arab and Tuareg populations, as well as from the contemporary ethnic groups of sub-Saharan Africa.
-However, in countries such as Morocco, they are sometimes classified either as Berber or Arab, depending on their language and society they are found in.
 In Mauritania, however, where there are nearly 1.5 million Haratin, they have developed a separate sense of ethnic identity.

+Origins

+Despite it being commonly believed that the Haratin are entirely descended from Sub-Saharan slaves, they in part descend from groups native to southern Morocco and the northern Sahara.
+French academic André Adam attributed their origin mostly to inhabitants of the Sahara:

+According to Nina Epton, who did field work in the Draa, there was a Haratin tradition that they descend from Ham, the son of Noah:

+During the Roman occupation of Mauretania, the Godala Berber tribe fled to the south towards the Draa oasis and enslaved the local Haratin population.